ericfoy/modoc/README.md

   - 'border-7'
   - 'border-10' (10px)
   - combine any of the above with 'hide-overflow' (separated by a space)
 - The logo image is not scaled in css, thus it must be pre-scaled prior to uploading.
 I have found an image height of 75 to 125 pixels to work well.
+Here's my favorite resizing tool: https://onlinepngtools.com/resize-png

 ## Caveats